knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 This is probably one of the more bizarre classes you'll see: it builds a tree of valid configuration that can be used under this key.
-It adds a `globals` section, which says that the children are an array.It even has some stuff to validate and normalize what we put here:
+It adds a `globals` section, which says that the children are an array.
+It even has some stuff to validate and normalize what we put here:

 [[[ code('424062792d') ]]]